ampel360/Robbbo-T/README.md

 </p>

 ---

+> **Disclaimer:**
-This document is a generative AI-assisted proposal for the GAIA-Q FRAME SYSTEMS organizational model, designed for the **Quantum Aerospace Organization (GAIA-QAO)**, based on quantum entanglement and superposition concepts.
-It represents a conceptual framework and has not been officially reviewed, approved, or implemented by any aerospace regulatory body or standards organization.
-The content should be considered preliminary and subject to revision through proper industry review processes.
+> This document is a generative AI-assisted proposal for the GAIA-Q FRAME SYSTEMS organizational model, designed for the **Quantum Aerospace Organization (GAIA-QAO)**, based on quantum entanglement and superposition concepts.
+It represents a conceptual framework and has not been officially reviewed, approved, or implemented

 ---